Versions and Branches¶

 Requiring other Pull Requests¶

 For very similar reasons it can happen that you need changes to the base image used in the CI to spin up a new pulp container.
 In those cases you can build your own modified version of the image and push it to a container registry.
-Now you can specify the image to use in the last commit like:
+Now you can specify the image to use in the last commit message like:

 CI Base Image: pulp/pulp-ci:special_feature